UMSATS/can-wrapper-module/README.md

 GET_ARG(msg, 0, four_bytes);  // retrieves bytes 0-3 in the message body.
 ```

-It's recommended to use the `SET_ARG` and `GET_ARG` macros whenever possible since that will potentially result in fewer breaking changes in the event of an update.
+It's recommended to use the `SET_ARG` and `GET_ARG` macros to set and get command arguments since it will make your code more resilient to breaking changes in later updates.

 See `can_message.h` for the full structure definition.